Community Nutrition and Health

 Community Nutrition and Health at UC ANR is a statewide network of researchers and educators promoting holistic health and equitable communities for all Californians.
 To learn more...

-We currently offer two USDA-funded programs for limited-income youth and families, among other nutrition projects.
+We currently offer the following USDA, State and County funded programs for limited-income youth and families, among other nutrition projects.

 UC Cooperative Extension Family Nutrition Education provides research-based food and nutrition information and educational programs for San Mateo and San Francisco Counties.
 Our goal is to help youth and families make healthy food choices, maximize limited food budgets, and handle food safely.